alexisdacosta/handwritten-character-sequence-recognition/docs/report.md

 \newpage
 # III.
-Sequence character detection and recognition by using of Computer Vision
+Sequence character detection and recognition
+This part refers to the following Jupiter Notebook: [sequence_characters_detection.ipynb](https://github.com/alexisdacosta/handwritten-character-sequence-recognition/blob/master/notebooks/sequence_characters_detection.ipynb)

 ## a.
 Frameworks and libraries used, and why ?
 For this part, we will use the following frameworks and libraries: